gbinal/p-o-d.github.com/faq.md

 ### Who established the core metadata schema?

-The core metadata schema was the result of recommendations from a governmenwide Metadata Working Group at Data.gov combined with research of existing public schemas for data catalogs.
+The core metadata schema was the result of recommendations from a government-wide Metadata Working Group at Data.gov combined with research of existing public schemas for data catalogs.
 Most of the elements trace their roots to the Dublin Core Library.

 ### How can I recommend changes and improvements to the metadata schema?

+(insert answer)

-### Can I extend the metadata schema beyond the terms specified at {LINK} ?
+### Can I extend the metadata schema beyond the terms specified at {LINK}?

-Yes, if your data management process includes rich metadata specific to the mission of your agency or the Line of Business your agency participates, pubishing additional metadata that makes your data more usefull to the public is welcomed and encouraged.
+Yes, if your data management process includes rich metadata specific to the mission of your agency or the Line of Business your agency participates, publishing additional metadata that makes your data more useful to the public is welcomed and encouraged.
 Note that Data.gov will be harvesting only the metadata in this published schema unless specific arrangements are in place (e.g. geospatial FGDC/ISO).

 ## Security, Privacy and Data Quality

-### Who is reponsible for insuring that datasets published in the agency.gov/data page (and subsequently Data.gov) meet each agencies requirements for security and privacy and quality?
+### Who is responsible for insuring that datasets published in the agency.gov/data page (and subsequently Data.gov) meet each agency's requirements for security and privacy and quality?

 Each agency is responsible for ALL data made public.

 ### How can I contact the Data.gov staff for assistance in conducting mosaic effect reviews?

-For general questions about Data.gov, please contact http://www.data.gov/contact-us .
+For general questions about Data.gov, please contact http://www.data.gov/contact-us.
 For specific information about the mosaic effect, please contact the Data.gov PMO at GSA.

 ## Public Data Listing